 For Text input (already having a flat HLP tree), the SphraseStream changes to

-The add_boundaries
+The add_boundaries function is in file

 $CHATR_ROOT/src/lex